How to Open a Bottle of Champagne Without Hurting Yourself (or Others)

 Next, you’ll want to remove the outer foil and metal lacing that hold your cork in place.
 Don’t be intimated here.
 Your sparkling beverage should not come shooting out at this point.
 This is the prep stage before you work your magic.

 Once you’re ready to open your bottle, all you need is your two hands.
 Use one hand to firmly grip the bottle, while you use your other hand (usually your stronger, dominant hand) to gently start rocking the cork back and forth, up and down.
 Yes, you’ll feel pressure from the gas inside the bottle here, but don’t be afraid.
 Use a steady hand while you continue to rock and pull up.

 If you are looking for an exciting and loud pop, think again.
 You want your Champagne to open with as little fanfare as possible.
 Just a gentle pop and fizz and you’re ready to drink.

 Bartenders agree that Champagne shouldn’t be poured too quickly (otherwise it’ll fizz like a mofo), and they say you should stick to cava or prosecco if you’re going for a sparkling cocktail — leave the true Champagne to drink on its own.

-Truthfully, bubbly isn’t scary, and if you are patient and don’t rush it, opening your bottle should be as smooth as drinking the bottle you choose.
+Truthfully, bubbly isn't scary, and learning how to open champagne is easy if you don't rush it.
+Opening your bottle should be as smooth as drinking the bubbly you choose.